snowman-repos/book/everyone/README.md

 According to psychologist Mihaly Csikszentmihalyi, the following three conditions are required for smooth workflow (a.k.a getting in the zone):

+  1. One must be involved in an activity with a clear set of goals and progress.
+This adds direction and structure to the task.

+  2. The task at hand must have clear and immediate feedback.
+This helps the person negotiate any changing demands and allows them to adjust their performance to maintain the flow state.

+  3. One must have a good balance between the perceived challenges of the task at hand and their own perceived skills.
+One must have confidence in one’s ability to complete the task at hand.

 A lot of what we web professionals actually do is in our heads.
 We write code, plan tests, conceive and play with design ideas.
 This requires us to maintain a mental model of the work done so far and how work yet to be done can smoothly integrate.
 This requires a great deal of concentration that we need to maintain in order to solve the problem at hand.
 While we may at times appear unproductive, tapping keyboard and haphazardly moving things around an on-screen canvas, we're actually re-arranging of mental model of the project.